WLB-IT/crossref/README.md

 Please enter your Crossref credentials for the deposit via HTTP.

-Under DOIs you can now export XMLs (if multiple XMLs are ticket, they will be packaged into a tar.gz.) and deposit to Crossref.
+Under DOIs you can now export XMLs (if multiple XMLs are ticked, they will be packaged into a tar.gz.) and deposit to Crossref.

 ### Monographs and Chapters
 The XMLs are constructed according to the following resources: